-Links below to various forms of the written word that have and continue to inform, educate and inspire me.
+Below are some links to various forms of literature that have and continue to inform educate and inspire my work.

-The Road Less Travelled - 1979 M. Scott Peck - The book that kickstarted my passion for self-development in 1997.
-A classic whose title has entered common parlance can seem a little earnest in places but contains many life-changing insights within its pages.
+The Road Less Travelled - M. Scott Peck - The book that kickstarted my passion for self-development in 1997.

-Between the World and Me - 2015 Ta-Nehisi Coates - An open letter from Coates to his 13-year-old son, part memoir, part political commentary.
-An unflinching reflection on both his life as a black man and the state of race-relations in the US.
-A gut-wrenching workout for your empathetic muscle.
+Between the World and Me - Ta-Nehisi Coates - An open letter to Coates 13-year-old son; part memoir, part political commentary.
+An unflinching reflection on both his life and the state of race-relations in the US and beyond.

-The Dark Film - 2012 Paul Farley - A collection of poems from a working-class Liverpudlian with a grasp of language and metaphoric storytelling I can only wonder at.
-'The Power' and 'Adults' are particular highlights for me.
+The Dark Film - Paul Farley - A collection of poems from a Liverpudlian with an award winning grasp of language and metaphoric storytelling.
+'The Power' and 'Adults' are highlights for me.